onqtam/headjack/docs/why/14_THE_WAY_FORWARD.md

 Hope - Willingness to invest in it before it is there Logically derived for forming a coherent next level system

+Alexander Bard is right that from a certain perspective the separation of church and state has been a mistake (just one perspective !!!)

 > "The materialistic consciousness of our culture … is the root cause of the global crisis; it is not our business ethics, our politics or even our personal lifestyles.
 These are symptoms of a deeper underlying problem.
 Our whole civilization is unsustainable.
 And the reason that it is unsustainable is that our value system, the consciousness with which we approach the world, is an unsustainable mode of consciousness." - [Peter Russell](https://www.goodreads.com/quotes/10040937-the-materialistic-consciousness-of-our-culture-is-the-root)

 > "I believe a Magna Carta for the internet is exactly what we need.
 We need to encode our values not just in writing but in the structure of the internet." - [Edward Snowden](https://www.theregister.com/2014/03/21/quotw_ending_march_20/#:~:text=I%20believe%20a%20Magna%20Carta%20for%20the%20internet%20is%20exactly%20what%20we%20need.%20We%20need%20to%20encode%20our%20values%20not%20just%20in%20writing%20but%20in%20the%20structure%20of%20the%20internet.)